node-machine/rttc/README.md

 | `'*'`             | `'json'`              | `'JSON-Compatible Value'`     | `null`        |

 This works pretty much like the generic dictionary type, with one major difference: the top-level value can be a string, boolean, number, dictionary, array, or `null` value.
-Other than the aforementioned exception for `null`, the generic JSON type follows the JSON-serializability rules as described above in the section on generic dictionaries.
+When faced with a dictionary or array that contains nested values, the generic JSON type follows the same JSON-serializability as the generic dictionary type (see above).